ekohe/wulin_master/README.md

 This will create `grid_states` table for wulin_master to store the grid states for each user, including column's width/order/visibility, sort column and filter states.

-### 3. Configure grid
+### 3. Add grids

-Configure your grid as followings:
+Create your first grid as followings:

 ``` ruby
 # app/grids/post_grid.rb